acao780/Making-Journey/journal-pages/week-02.md

 ### Tools and Learning

-I used **vibe coding** (AI-assisted coding) to create both sketches.
-I described what I wanted in plain language to an LLM, which generated the initial code structure.
-This was helpful because I'm still learning p5.js.
+I used an AI tool to help me write the code because I am still learning how to use the programming language called p5.js.
+I told the AI what I wanted in simple words and it gave me the code to start my project but I had to fix some parts myself when the pictures were not in the right place.
+This taught me how to make buttons and how to use math to put my data in the correct spots on the screen.

 From this process, I learned:
 - How to use DOM elements in p5.js (createButton)